weka-eg/SuperCleanerC-Releases/README.md

 ---

 <div align="center">
-  <sub>Built with care by WEKA TEAM.
+  <sub>Built with ❤️ by WEKA TEAM.
 Empowering Windows users with cleaner, faster, and healthier PCs.</sub>
 </div>